mikedh/pocketing/README.md

 ## Design Goals: Why Bother

 There are a lot of other options above.
 However, most of them aren't super active and are generally C- based with python bindings.
-This is intended as a vectorized numpy approach to the same problem, in the vein of [trimesh](https://github.com/mikedh/trimesh)
+This is intended as a vectorized numpy approach to the same problem, in the vein of [trimesh](https://github.com/mikedh/trimesh).

 *Scope:*
 - Accept shapely.geometry.Polygon objects as input
 - Generally, toolpath output is a sequence of (n, 2) float arrays
   - A sequence split indicates you can't go straight from one path to the other
-- Should
+- Collision check and calculate feed rates using raster checks